Discovery+ Needs to Be Part of Your Streaming Life, It's That Good

 In terms of support, Discovery+ had a refreshingly smooth rollout on most major platforms, including Xbox, Fire TV, Roku, Apple, Android, Samsung smart TVs, and Chromecast, including its latest version with Google TV.
 I am currently testing a Vizio OLED TV, and while I wasn’t able to open the app on the TV itself, I was able to cast Discovery+ to the TV from my iPhone 11.
 I asked Discovery whether it planned to add support to other smart TVs running proprietary software, including LG and Vizio, and while the company didn’t have anything immediate to share, it sounds like Discovery is working on expanded support.

-Each of Discovery’s dozens of brands have their own bubble in a slider on the homepage, as do content categories like lifestyle, adventure and exploration, paranormal and unexplained, documentaries, as well as science and technology, among others.
+Each of Discovery’s brands and partners has its own bubble in a slider on the homepage, in addition to categories like lifestyle, adventure and exploration, paranormal and unexplained, documentaries, as well as science and technology, among others.
 It was immediately clear to me that rather than simply smashing a bunch of seemingly unaffiliated brands together and hoping it works (cough HBO Max cough), Discovery put a lot of thought into organization and design.
 It just works.

 Now, you may be wondering how, with tens of thousands of episodes available at launch, Discovery sorts through all of its various brands and titles to serve you something to watch.
 The company uses its own proprietary algorithm that takes a number of factors about your watch habits into consideration, and while it does consider page views, the company wouldn’t comment on specifically how its system works.
 But as far as user-specific content recommendations go, it does help that Discovery+ made user profiles available immediately.
 Five profiles are supported per account, and the service allows for up to four concurrent streams.
 That means that one subscription could cover just about everyone in an average household.

-Note: Clarification: This article has been updated to make clear that in addition to drawing from its own library, Discovery+ is also licensing content from partners like A&E.